1An Introduction to God

 These are the words the Son of God wrote to express his appreciation for his Father’s Guidance.
 The great Messiah and Lyricist began, not with ‘el | God or ‘ab | Father but, instead, with ‘ashery – demonstrating his appreciation for the term which best described his relationship with Yahowah.
 Three-thousand years thereafter, our relationship with God would begin with the same word.

 While the lyrics of the Towrah’s Song were scribed by a man whose name means beloved, every note is cerebral and authentic.
 For example, in his opening line, Dowd speaks about how happy he is with the way Yahowah perfects those whose steps are guided by the Towrah.
-This is not only the single most-important, least-understood, and religiously denied benefit of the Towrah, it is the essence of Dowd’s life.
+This is not only the single most-important, least-understood, and religiously-denied benefit of the Towrah, it is the essence of Dowd’s life.
 The Psalmist was introduced as uncommonly handsome, as a boy with beautiful eyes and ruddy red hair, and yet, he acknowledged that he had more flaws than flaming locks which crowned his distinguished appearance.

 Dowd is proof that the Towrah saves, perfecting the imperfect.
 His life is the antidote for religion, a light illuminating the Towrah, and the ultimate expression of the Covenant.
 He talked the talk and then walked the walk – volunteering to work with his Father to enable the Towrah’s purpose by fulfilling the Miqra’ey.